LGBTQ and Pride events around the world in 2018

 Are you ready for another summer of love?
 2018 is a great year if you're a LGBTQ traveller.
 There are all sorts of fantastic parties set to take place around the world during the summer months.
 And beyond.

 As there are so many to choose from, we've put together a handy guide to this year's Pride festivals.
 Here's our pick of the hottest, sexiest and most fabulous Pride events and gay-friendly festivals taking place this year.

 Heading to any of them?
 See all our Pride city break deals.

 Madrid's annual pride celebrations are among the world's biggest.
 More than a million people regularly attend the celebrations, held in the city's gay neighbourhood, Chueca.
-But in 2017 the celebrations are set to be bigger than ever, as the city has been selected to host the fifth WorldPride - the global LGBTIQ Pride festival.
+And just last year, the city hosted the fifth WorldPride - the global LGBTIQ Pride festival.

 Several other LGBTQ events take place in the city throughout the year.
 One of the most famous, and notorious (it's definitely an adults-only affair) being the Folsom Street Fair.
 The September event is a gathering for the BDSM and leather subcultures, with around 400,000 enthusiasts regularly attending.

 New York is arguably the birthplace of the Pride movement.
 The city's Christopher Street Liberation Movement sprung up in response to the 1969 Stonewall Riots, gradually turning into Pride as we know it today.

 New York's Pride celebrations haven't lost their political focus, with its events aiming to inspire, educate, commemorate and celebrate the diversity of the LGBT community.The importance of the city's Pride is reflected in its prestigious speakers at its Parade.